department-of-veterans-affairs/va.gov-team/products/income-limits-app/research/topline.md

 - What problems do Veterans encounter when trying to determine eligibility?
 - What do Veterans need to do after they understand their eligibility?

-# Hypotheses
-- Veterans will likely not know the current application exists, and the VA.gov may not be Veterans' go-to source of information around benefit eligibility.
-- Veterans with benefits will have worked with someone in person or over the phone to get help determining eligibility and applying for benefits.
-- Veterans may not be aware of when or how their eligibility for benefits was determined.

 # Method
-We conducted **semi-structured interviews** to guide Veterans through a chronological re-telling of their experience(s) determining benefit eligibility.
+We conducted **semi-structured interviews** to guide Veterans through a chronological re-telling of their experiences determining benefit eligibility.
 Sessions were conducted over Zoom on October 19-20, 2022.

 ## Participants
 We talked to **4 Veterans**.
-- X had a VA.gov account
-- X except one had VA health care
+All had VA health care from having applied once.

 # Findings
-1. NONE of the 4 participants we talked to had met the intended screening criteria of having recently enrolled in health care, currently in the process of applying for health care or interested in applying, or receiving health care and having recently experienced a change in dependents, income or location.
-2. NONE of the 4 participants had applied for VA health care in the last 3 months, which was another recruiting criterion.
-All had been enrolled in VA health care for at least a year (some much longer), but they all had decent recall about the process.
-3. We learned some things about eligibility but not much about income limits or changes in dependents or location.
+## Eligibility for VA health care
-4. All 4 Veterans **assumed they were eligible because of their disability or the length of service**.
+1. All 4 Veterans **assumed they were eligible because of their disability or the length of service**.
-     1. Two participants were 100% disabled, and another participant had combat service--all of which affected their [VA priority groups](https://www.va.gov/health-care/eligibility/priority-groups/) for VA health care.
+     1. Two participants were 100% disabled, and another participant served in a combat zone--all of which affected their [VA priority groups](https://www.va.gov/health-care/eligibility/priority-groups/) for VA health care.
      1. Only one ever considered income, and that was not when initially applying but later when she was concerned that her increase in income might disqualify her from the VA healthcare she had because it was above the stated income limits.
 Later, she found out that because she’s in Priority Group 5 (for Desert Storm combat), she’s eligible for VA health care no matter what life changes happen.
 > *"Had no doubt [of my eligibility]. had enough experience in the military...knew I had to establish eligibility but wasn't concerned...knew health care was free" (p1).*
 > *"Just knew I was eligible...I've always known it was free [told by other Veterans]...just provide a DD214 and scan a copy of my retired ID" (p3).*
 > *"Assume you're eligible and find a way to get through the bureaucracy" (p4).*
+2. Three of 4 participants said that they **got information about VA health care and eligibility from other Veterans**.
+Two participants specifically mentioned hearing this from other Veterans at the American Legion.
+> *"A retired Colonel in the American Legion tells everyone how to get things done with short cuts without getting frustrated.
+You need to circumvent the system...[learn] how to get around the roadblocks to get to the right person" (p4).*

+3. Participants shared a few **barriers around eligibility**:
+     1. Getting told "no" by someone at VA, when you know that you're eligible
+     2. Not knowing your assigned priority group and what it means (e.g., eligible even if your income increases)

+## Applying for VA health care
-1. The participants decided to apply for VA health care for different reasons:
+4. Participants gave different **reasons for deciding to apply for VA health care**:
      1. Heard that you could get a free annual physical at the VA (2 participants)
      1. Encouraged to get care for PTSD (1 participant)
      3. Had a medical problem that wasn't covered by their current insurance and heard that the VA would cover it (1 participant)
 > *"A gentleman really pushed me to go get help through the VA for my PTSD.
 It was a combat Veteran taking care another combat Veteran.
 'Even if you don’t think you have an issue you do.
 Just go get checked out.'
 That was years before I applied" (p3).*
-1. Three of 4 participants said that they got information about VA health care and eligility from other Veterans.
-Two participants specifically mentioned hearing this from other Veterans at the American Legion.
-> *"A retired Colonel in the American Legion tells everyone how to get things done with short cuts without getting frustrated.
-You need to circumvent the system...[learn] how to get around the roadblocks to get to the right person" (p4).*
-3. Participants shared a few barriers around eligibility:
-     1. Getting told "no" by someone at VA, when you know that you're eligible
-     2. Not knowing your assigned priority group and what it means (e.g., eligible even if your income increases)
-4. Participants discussed the following barriers to applying for VA health care or considering whether to apply:
+5. Participants discussed the following **barriers around applying for VA health care or considering whether to apply**:
+     1. Broken online application process in which you apply but never receive any communication about enrollment or making appointments (from a participant who used to work for the VA in 2016-2020 following up on complaints from visually disabled Veterans; she would get their application materials and go to an Eligibility Specialist in-person at the VA to re-apply on their behalf).
-     1. Closest VA medical center is too far away from home
+     1. Closest VA medical center is too far away from where you live
+     2. Not knowing where you can get VA care and where you can get care at a civilian/community care location locally
+> *"I also knew there was a geographical issue to where you could receive care.
+I was not sure if it is by time or distance.
+After so long I didn’t want to fool with it...It would be handier if I could have been able to plug in my miles and driving distance and they would tell me if I had to drive to Richmond or get care out in the community because the person [on the phone at VA] could not tell me for sure" (p3).*

+6. Participant **suggestions for making the VA health care application process easier** (each suggestion below is from one participant):
+     1. If VA had sent an email with a link and encouraged me to sign up
+     2. More straightforward, simple, easy-to-answer questions in simple English with clear-cut answers.
+     2. Knowledgeable people you can talk to at the VA and hear back from within 48-72 hours.
+     3. An arbitration board in place so there's an appeal process if you're told that you're not eligible for something that you think you qualify for
+     4. An exit program when you leave the military where someone sits down with you and says, "based on your time in the service, here's what you're eligible for..."
+     5. If the VA had electronic access to DD214's so Veterans don't have to request them (can take 6 months to receive) but instead Eligibility Specialists could look them up.

+## Recruiting for this research study
+7. NONE of the 4 participants we talked to had met the intended screening criteria of having recently enrolled in health care, currently in the process of applying for health care or interested in applying, or receiving health care and having recently experienced a change in dependents, income or location.
+8. NONE of the 4 participants had applied for VA health care *in the last 3 months*, which was another recruiting criterion.
+All had been enrolled in VA health care for at least a year (some much longer), but they all had decent recall about the process.

 # Recommendations
-1. If we want to learn more about how Veterans think about eligibility for VA health care in terms of income limits, we need to change our recruiting criteria to focus on Veterans in the [VA priority groups](https://www.va.gov/health-care/eligibility/priority-groups/) for which income is considered.
+1. If we want to learn more about how Veterans think about eligibility for VA health care in terms of income limits, we need to narrow our recruiting criteria to focus on Veterans in the [VA priority groups](https://www.va.gov/health-care/eligibility/priority-groups/) for which income is considered.

 ## Tools used for Synthesis
 - [Synthesis spreadsheet]()